lawun330/lawun330/README.md

 <h1 align="center">Greetings 👋 from La Wun Nannda</h1>

 ## Introduction
-- ⭐ I love to use the latest technologies to solve problems, especially in the field of ML and Quantum Computing.
+- ⭐ Aspiring to learn the latest technologies, especially in the field of ML and Quantum Computing, to solve real-world problems.
 - 📫 How to reach me: <u>lawun330@gmail.com</u>

 ## My Background
-- My coding journey began with Arduino projects such as a smart home system, IoT-based temperature control using the ThingSpeak API, a door lock, a stopwatch, and a plant monitoring system.
-More details can be found in my [Arduino-Learning](https://github.com/lawun330/Arduino-Learning) repository.
+- My coding journey began with Arduino projects.
+Check [Arduino-Learning](https://github.com/lawun330/Arduino-Learning).
 - During the COVID-19 pandemic, I developed the code for a "Refiller Robot" which was donated to Wai Bar Gi Hospital in Myanmar.
 The project, done with my LORA teammates at YTU, was featured on [BBC News Myanmar](https://youtu.be/Vs6lDYDOak4?si=kkbzYx5g9wyoec0Q).
-- During my undergraduate program, I have explored various fields, including Front-end Development, Machine Learning, Reinforcement Learning, Data Structures, Algorithms, Information Retrieval, Classical AI, Data Science, and Quantum Algorithms.
-These projects, along with my experiments in applying various algorithms and models, can be found in my repositories.
-Each project reflects my growing interest in data-driven solutions and computational problem-solving.
+- During my undergraduate studies, I explored areas such as front-end development, machine learning, data science, algorithms, AI and quantum computing.
+My repositories showcase projects and experiments that reflect my growing interest in data-driven solutions and computational problem-solving.

 ## My Future Vision
 Looking ahead, I am eager to continue developing my skills in Machine Learning Engineering, with the hope that one day, I can work at the intersection of ML and Quantum Computing.
 I am excited by the idea of leveraging quantum algorithms to speed up and enhance ML processes, and I am committed to pursuing a career that combines these two powerful fields.